 FRIENDSHIPS OF SORROW

 Ran Mouri walked along the sidewalk.
-She had no destination in particular.
-She was simply a bit bored.
-Things were quiet at home since her father had had to leave town for a case.
+She had no destination in particular; she was simply bored.
+Things were quiet at home since her father had left town for a case.
 As often happened, Conan had managed to tag along.
-Though Ran herself had tests at school she couldn't miss, so this time the case was boys only.
+Ran herself had tests at school she couldn't miss, so this time the case was boys only.

 I hope Conan-kun comes back in one piece...
 Ran thought to herself, knowing her father's lack of patience with the boy.